 ■ ▲ ●

-However, this isn’t to say that these emotions that we’re experiencing are bad things and that we really want to be able to get rid of them for good.
+However, this isn’t to say that these emotions that we’re experiencing are bad things and that we should want to rid them from our lives for good.
 This is very much not the case.

 Sit With Your Emotions